JosephChennattu123/html-css-js-portfolio-tutorial-2/README.md

-The core code for my website.
+The core code for my website, did it as a build along project.
+Page is very static so upcoming update are expected of the to make it dynamic.
+Exploring a direct Git linking aspect.
 Very indebted to @HowtoBecomeaDeveloper